-Ben McLemore has established himself as one of the premier NBA prospects in college basketball.
-He's stood out early as a two-way guard whose strengths should translate from one level to the next.
+Ben McLemore quickly established himself as one of the premier NBA prospects in college basketball.
+He stood out early as a two-way guard whose strengths should translate nicely from one level to the next.

 If you were to draw up a blueprint to build the ideal off-guard athlete, Ben McLemore is what you'd come up with.